glasser/vote.davidglasser.net/content/post/201611-candidates.md

 ---

-Here are my current thoughts on candidates on the November 2016 ballot in Berkeley.
-(I have not yet researched Berkeley rent and school boards or AC Transit director.)
+Here are my current thoughts on candidates on the November 2016 ballot in Berkeley, in ballot order.
+(I have not yet researched Berkeley school board or AC Transit director.)

 You can also read my thoughts